tnwae/uwrona/NounDeclensions.md

 Indirect object of a verb.
 Recipient or beneficiary of an action.
 Expresses "to" or "toward" for an animate recipient.
 (The allative case is used for inanimate recipients.)

+The dative is also used as the object of a preposition for relationships not otherwise specified by a case marker.

     Marno curejureciju Buregan urkonemet.
     Marno is giving advice to Burek, or so I heard.
         (konen = to give; jureci = advice, aid, help)